Berane Airport: Runway extension plans

 There are very few passenger airports in Montenegro.
 Opening another passenger airport would mean a great chance for the surrounding communities.
 It is one of the five Montenegrin airports to feature a paved runway.
 However, the runway requires an extension in order to attract low-cost flights.
 The proposed length should be 2500 meters; the current length is only 1900 meters.

-Exiting passenger terminal building modernisation
+Existing passenger terminal building modernisation

 The airport is one of three Montenegrin airports to have terminal buildings; however, the terminal is unused.
 The terminal building is currently not used as a passenger terminal, and it would require a modernisation before reopening.
 The terminal could also be extended, if low-cost carriers would use the airport.
 Berane Airport was used for regular airline traffic during the SFRY era, with the lines to Belgrade, Zagreb, Ljubljana and Podgorica operating, but has since fallen into disuse.
 Today the airport is used mostly by general aviation.
 In the media there was a short debate whether Berane Airport should be invested in and possibly revitalized as an international airport.
 Berane city officials, as well as general public in north eastern Montenegro, favours the reconstruction, saying that such investment would create many new jobs.
 Some government authorities were questioning the future rentability of the airport.